 Boxing legends still active include Klitschko, Pacquiao and Cotto.
 There is also a good mix of exciting new talent like Crawford, Joshua, Wilder and Lomachenko.

-If the Golovkin-Alvarez fight happens in 2017, as I predict, and boxing’s current stars get wider exposure they are most deserving of, the sport will see a renaissance.
+If the Golovkin-Alvarez fight happens in 2017, as I predict, and boxing’s current stars get wider exposure that they are deserving of, the sport will see a renaissance.
 For the first time in years, perhaps even decades, the state of the game looks promising.

 All graphics by Liam Brady/Round By Round Boxing